 Even though we have been extolling the virtues of nitrogen in relation to grass growth and vitality, you might be surprised to hear that too much nitrogen in a fertilizer can have an adverse effect on the health of your grass and cause it to lose color.

-An excess of nitrogen in fertilizers can not only cause unsightly discolored streaks and spots on your lawn, but also chemical burns to grass roots as well as altering pH levels of soil.
+Excess nitrogen salts in fertilizers not only lead to leaf scorch causing unsightly discolored streaks and spots on your lawn, but also chemical burns to grass roots as well as altering pH levels of soil.
 Just to be clear, pH is the measure of soil acidity or alkalinity.
 Having the correct pH is vital for healthy grass.

 Often the result of over-enthusiastic fertilizing, this imbalance illustrates the importance of the professional soil pH tester in establishing the correct nutritional requirements for your grass.
 Because overdoing it can have serious consequences.

 Other Causes of Nitrogen Excess